louspringer/ecs-microservice-terraform/README.md

 This project is template for a microservice using AWS ECS deployed with Terraform.
 The template includes typical required microservice facilities such as configuration services, logging, and monitoring.

+## Project Status

+Concept design documentation complete.

 ## Problem Statement

 1. Unneeded configuration diversity threatens security, presents opportunities for errors, generates needless duplication of effort and increases maintenance costs.
-2. Although there are significant benefits to leveraging Kubernetes for micro service deployment and management, there are significant obstacles due to the learning curve and the cost of highly-available k8s configurations.
+2. Although there are significant benefits to leveraging Kubernetes for microservice deployment and management, there are significant obstacles due to the learning curve and the cost of highly-available k8s configurations.
 3. Although many examples exist for portions or aspects of a complete microservice, there are no complete end-to-end examples or templates including attention to non-functional requirements, such as monitoring, logging, security and configuration management.

 ## Solution Summary

 * Provide a simple but complete example of a working microservice deployed on a AWS ECS, leveraging security groups and a standalone VPC to isolate the service.
-* Provide configurations and examples for non-functional aspects of a micro service, such as secure configuration management, logging, monitoring and typical administrative APIs.
+* Provide configurations and examples for non-functional aspects of a microservice, such as secure configuration management, logging, monitoring and typical administrative APIs.
 * Leverage cloud native AWS facilities for monitoring and logging.
 * Leverage Terraform for deployment facilities.
 * Leverage Spring Boot and Spring Cloud for example code, a registry and configuration management services.